Viability and Arbitrage under Knightian Uncertainty: No Arbitrage versus No Free-Lunch-with-Vanishing-Risk

 \end{asm}

-An example of the above structure is the Example \ref{e.choquet-utility}.
-In that example, $\cZ$ is polar sets of a given class $\cM$ of probabilities.
-Then, in this context all inequalities should be understood as $\cM$ quasi-surely.
+For an example of the above structure, refer to Example 2.6 of the main text.
+In that example, $\cZ$ consists of the polar sets of a given class $\cQ$ of probabilities.
+Then, in this context all inequalities should be understood as $\cQ$ quasi-surely.
 Also note also that the assumptions on $\cZ$ are trivially satisfied when $\cZ=\{0\}$.
 In this latter case, inequalities are pointwise.